 Negative Pressure Test:

-1. Put the gas mask on and adjust straps until mask fits securely.
+1. Put the gas mask on and adjust straps until the mask fits securely.
 Do NOT open the filter canister or attach the filter canister to the mask.

 2. Use your hand to cover the gas mask’s intake area.
 This is the circular area where the filter attaches to the mask.